pepkit/pepdbagent/docs/README.md

 # 2) or By providing connection string:
 agent = pepdbagent.PEPDatabaseAgent(dsn="postgresql://postgres:docker@localhost:5432/pep-db")
 ```

+This `agent` object will provide 3 sub-modules, corresponding to the 3 main entity types stored in PEPhub: `project`,  `annotation`, and `namespace`.

 ## Project
 Project is a module that has 3 main purposes: